eigr/spawn/docs/modeling_with_actors.md

 # Modeling Systems with Actors

-### Modeling with the Actor Model in Software Architecture

 The Actor Model, introduced by Carl Hewitt in 1973, is a conceptual framework for dealing with concurrent computation.
 Unlike traditional models that rely on shared state and locks, the Actor Model provides a highly modular and scalable approach to designing systems, making it particularly well-suited for distributed and concurrent applications.

 At its core, the Actor Model revolves around the concept of "actors"—independent entities that encapsulate state and behavior.
 Each actor can: